aliyun/terraform-provider-alicloud/website/docs/r/service_mesh_service_mesh.html.markdown

 The kiali supports the following:

-* `enabled` - (Optional) Whether to enable kiali, you must first open the collection Prometheus, when the configuration update is false, the system automatically set this value to false.
+* `enabled` - (Optional, Computed) Whether to enable kiali, you must first open the collection Prometheus, when the configuration update is false, the system automatically set this value to false.

 #### Block opa